How To Fill Out The Rhode Island Articles of Organization

 Step 8: Choose the Effective Date

-An option to choose an effective date (starting date) is available for up to 90 days in the future.
+The effective date for an LLC is the first day of the entity’s existence.
+You have the option to choose an effective date (starting date) up to 90 days in the future.
 Some will delay the effective date (starting date) of the LLC if they aren’t ready to start the business, but want the filing out of the way.
 Others will delay the start date if the filing is being done at the end of a calendar year and don’t expect there to be any business activity, which eliminates filing a tax return.

 By default, the effective date is the day the Secretary of State files the formation paperwork.
 Otherwise, enter a different start date.